angr/angr-doc/analyses.md

 # Analyses

-Angr's goal is to make it easy to carry out useful analyses on binary programs.
+angr's goal is to make it easy to carry out useful analyses on binary programs.
 This section will discuss how to run and create these analyses.

 ## Built-in Analyses

-Angr comes with several built-in analyses:
+angr comes with several built-in analyses:

 | Name          | Description                                                                                                                               |
 | --------      | -------------                                                                                                                             |